 How to calculate the tip easily

 Once you’ve checked your bill for service charges, calculating a 10% tip is easy.
-Simple move the decimal point to the left.
+Simple move the decimal point to the left to calculate a 10% tip.

 For these scenarios when you want to tip, it’s useful to carry some baht on you.